amaitou/Amaitou/README.md

 ### Github Stats

-> With these cards you can see the stats about my Github profile, (total number of starts, number of contributions ...etc)
+> With these cards you can see the stats about my Github profile, (total number of starts and PRs, number of commits ...etc)

 <br />